Arizard/less-coffee-hugo/content/posts/aws-bedrock-hackathon-2024/index.md

 With this outcome, we revised our approach.
 After some discussion and experimentation with the language models available in Bedrock, we determined that we can actually generate enough content for a compelling careers page by scraping a single home page or about page of the prospect's website.
 Thanks to this breakthrough, we revised the implementation to provide the source code of the webpage in the prompt sent to the language model.

-In the end, our prompt was literally:
+In the end, our prompt was this:

 ```javascript
 const PROMPT = `${pageSource}